MaartenKesters/DataChameleon/README.md

-# Data Chameleon: A self-adaptive privacy-enhancement system for structured data.
+# Data Chameleon: A Self-Adaptive Privacy-Enhancement System for Structured Data.
 Data Chameleon is a self-adaptive synthetic data generation system designed to facilitate data sharing in collaborative environments.
-It dynamically adjusts its privacy and utility measures to meet the unique requirements of different use cases, minimizing privacy risks while optimizing data utility.
+It dynamically adjusts to meet the unique privacy/utility requirements of different use cases, minimizing privacy risks while optimizing data utility.

 ## Table of Contents
 - [Features](#features)